ignotus666/pipewire-settings/README.md

 # pipewire-settings
-Set basic Pipewire settings (quantum, sample rate)
+Set basic Pipewire settings (quantum, sample rate).
+You can also restart Pipewire or Wireplumber if needed.